vincentntang/vincentntang.com/content/posts/20210928-why-i-started-tampa-devs/index.md

   - Leadership
 tags:
   - Planning
-  - Logistics\
+  - Logistics
   - TampaDevs
 ---

-I started my own dev community this past month!
+This month, I started my own dev community, [Tampa Devs](https://tampadevs.com)!
 I had my first event which had a turn out of about ~30 people.

 I wanted to write in this post why I started this group, and what I hope to see it in long term.